 In addition to combating the more serious issues in the Sacred Valley, the Andean Alliance for Sustainable Development also teaches art classes in the village of Pampacorral, Peru.
 Resting above 13,000 feet above sea level, the mountainside village consists of around 100 students, most of whom have never been exposed to technology.
 Started in the summer of 2011 by Eric Ebner, Brian Lucke, and Ryan Widemon, the project now teaches over 40 children ranging in ages from 10-18.
 Funds were raised to purchase digital cameras for the students, who were then taught the medium of digital photography.
 The three goals of the project are to improve visual literacy, give the children an outlet for creativity, and to have fun.
 At the end of the summer, each child received a booklet with the best pictures from his/her specific group and the class itself.
 The school of Pampacorral was given 20 large prints that now hang in the library, in addition, the cameras were left with the school for the students to use.

-This summer the classes will be continued by Eric Ebner and Benedicte Gyllensten from the Monterey Institute of International Studies.
-Eric and Ben will be teaching in Pampacorral with more cameras, more equipment and more assignments for the students.
+Classes were continued by Eric Ebner and Benedicte Gyllensten from the Monterey Institute of International Studies.
+Eric and Ben taught in Pampacorral with more cameras, more equipment and more assignments for the students.

 The AASD is now using some of the students’ photos as promotional material.
 The Andean Alliance for Sustainable Development also produced a 2012 Promotional Calendar.

 With help of the Monterey Institute for International Studies, The AASD is now raising funds for exhibitions with the United States and Norway.
 If anyone knows of gallery openings or would like to help, please contact the Andean Alliance for Sustainable Development.

-This summer Brain Lucke, Ryan Widemon, Eric Ebner, are teaching a class in digital photography to the secondary class in Pampacorral.
-Ranging from ages 13-17, the children will be instructed on the use of the cameras and the basic fundamentals of the photography medium.
+Brian Lucke, Ryan Widemon, Eric Ebner, taught a class in digital photography to the secondary school in Pampacorral.
+Ranging from ages 13-17, the children were instructed on the use of the cameras and the basic fundamentals of the photography medium.